webignition/html-document-link-url-finder/README.md

 HTML Document Link URL Finder
 =============================

-Links in an HTML document might be relative or protocol-less.
 Get a collection of full absolute URLs for links in an HTML document.

 Building
 --------